kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-5.md

   - does not blow up the loop, it restarts it from the beginning
   - there are some resets that blow up the loop

-So now we can reuse our loop again.
+Reuse our loop again.
-* this time we want to spit out carousel items
+* This time we want to spit out carousel items
-* our caption will just be the post title
+* Our caption will be the post title

 ```php
 <?php rewind_posts(); ?>